joshuapramirez/FitnessPage/README.md

     source venv/bin/activate   # On Windows, use `venv\Scripts\activate`
     ```

+3. pip install Flask

-3. Run the application:
+4. Run the application:
     ```bash
     flask run
     ```

-4. Open your web browser and navigate to `http://localhost:5000` to view the Fitness Page.
+5. Open your web browser and navigate to `http://localhost:5000` to view the Fitness Page.

 ## Usage
 Explore the different sections of the Fitness Page using the navigation menu.
 Update the content in the 'about', 'services', and 'contact' pages to reflect your business information.